 (a) Satisfactorily complete any specified requirements of admission or probation;

-(b) If commencing during or after 2021, complete within the first year (full-time equivalency) of candidature a minimum of 6 credit points of study from Table R as determined in the relevant Faculty milestones statement, and any other studies as required by the supervisor(s) of the research project;
+(b) Where applicable, if commencing during or after 2021, complete any prescribed unit/s of study as determined in the relevant Faculty milestones statement, and/or any other studies as required by the progress evaluation panel of the research project;

 (c) conduct research on an approved topic; and